davorg/lotto/README.md

 # lotto
-Simple Perl program to generate lottery numbers
+Simple Perl program to generate lottery numbers.

+If you win anything, please remember your humble author.